Mayo Clinic Logo

 Font and Colors

 The first shield represents clinical practice, that is, the direct treatment of patients.
-The second is a symbol of education because Mayo Clinic has its educational institution.
-The third shield represents the research being done to improve medical techniques.
+The second is a symbol of education because Mayo Clinic has its own educational institution.
+The third shield represents research aimed at improving medical techniques.
 But the logo adopted for the organization’s 150th anniversary looked completely different.
 It looked like a black postage stamp with a beige border.
 Inside was the inscription “MAYO CLINIC 150 YEARS SERVING HUMANITY”.
 The number was increased; zero contained a fragment of a globe depicting North America.

 TeX Gyre Pagella Regular by GUST e-foundry, Nazanin Light by Linotype, and Mv Jadheedh Regular by Ibrahim Jadheedh Ahmed are roughly similar to Mayo Clinic.
 These are all typefaces with long, thin serifs and contrasting stroke thicknesses.
 Used colors: black for the inscription and blue for the shield outlines.
 But on the buildings, you can also find a completely black logo.